 Nickelodeon child actor Drake Bell, who starred in "Drake & Josh," has filed for bankruptcy.
 The 26-year-old actor just filed legal docs, claiming he's in the hole to the tune of $581,000.
 Bell says he's only making $2,820 a month, but his expenses total a whopping $18,771.
 The most lucrative year Bell lists is 2012, when he made $408,000, but the next year he made only $14,099.

-Birthplace: Santa Ana, California, United States of America
+Birthplace: California, Contiguous United States, Santa Ana, United States of America Orange County, + more

 Profession: Television director, Record producer, Guitarist, Comedian Musician, + more